 Bon Secours Volunteers serve full-time at a particular placement site as one of the key elements of the program.
 The placement site is decided upon after the volunteer is accepted into the program and commits to serve with BSVM.
-At the placement site, a site supervisor guides the volunteer through his or her ministry.
 During the placement process, each volunteer learns more about the different positions available, which may include talking with staff at the site, receiving a position description outlining the particular ministry, and speaking with current or past volunteers in that position.

 In general, each position:

 - Provides the volunteer with the opportunity to directly serve people who suffer from economic injustice and, therefore, are underserved and vulnerable.

 - Enables the volunteer to provide a service that otherwise would not be accomplished or which expands the mission of the placement site.